 A neti pot is a tool to irrigate your nasal lining and flush out inhaled contaminants.
 A practice dating back thousands of years in India and China, a regular neti routine is a helpful way to remove accumulated nasal toxins and impurities.

 5. Tongue Scraping

-According to Ayurveda, the incomplete and unmetabolized food and experiences of your life creates what is known as ama.
+According to Ayurveda, the incomplete and unmetabolized food and experiences of your life create what is known as ama.
 Ama is a sticky toxic residue, the leftover of a weak digestion.
 Believed to be the foundation of disease, ama accumulates in different parts of the physiology, but the most visibly noticeable is the coating that sometimes appears on your tongue in the morning.
 This coating can be an indicator of the accumulated toxicity present in your system.

 Following a daily tongue scraping practice can be a great way to eliminate mouth-borne toxins before they are swallowed and reabsorbed into the system.

 Smudging is an ancient Native American ritual designed to clear a space or person of stagnant or negative energy.
 Typically performed by burning sage and allowing the smoke to waft through a room or home, the smoke is said to remove any accumulated emotional or mental toxicity that might adversely affect you.
 Irrespective of these metaphysical beliefs, however, smudging can be a potent ritual to help focus an intention of purity and healing in both your environment and your body.

 One study found the use of medicinal smoke to lower the airborne bacterial load by 94 percent and effectively disinfect the air—to make the environment cleaner.